 All documents filed in state court, including documents appended to the complaint, answers and motions, must be re-filed in this court as a supplement to the notice of removal.
 See 28 U.S.C. § 1447(a)-(b).
 If defendant has not yet answered or filed a motion in response to the complaint, the answer or responsive pleading filed in this court must comply with the Federal Rules of Civil Procedure and the Local Rules.
-If, before the case was removed, a motion or demurrer in response to the complaint was pending in state court, it must be re-filed and re-noticed in accordance with the applicable Local Rules.
-Counsel shall file with their first appearance an original and two copies of a Notice of Interested Parties in accordance with Local Rule 7.1.
+Irrespective of whether defendant filed a motion or demurrer in response to the complaint in state court, defendant must file an answer or responsive pleading in this court that complies with the Federal Rules of Civil Procedure and the Local Rules.
+Counsel shall file with their first appearance a Notice of Interested Parties in accordance with Local Rule 7.1-1.

 If the removed action contains a form pleading (i.e., a pleading in which boxes are checked), the party or parties using the form pleading must file an appropriate pleading with this court within twenty-one (21) days of receipt of the notice of removal.
-The appropriate pleading referred to must comply with the requirements of Fed.
+The appropriate pleading must comply with the requirements of Fed.
 R. Civ.
 P. 7, 7.1, 8, 9, 10 and 11.